UNDP-Accelerator-Labs/platform/routes/apis/pinboards/README.md

 Each returned value includes a ```is_contributor``` key that establishes whether the current user requesting the resource is a contributor to the pinboard in question.

 When requesting multiple boards, the ```space``` parameter can be passed to get personal, public, or a mix of both boards.
 The values for ```space``` are ```private```, ```published```, and ```all``` (default, including both personal bards—not necessarily published—and public boards).

+The ```databases``` parameter can be passed to determine which databases to pull from.
+It should be a list (array), either of the db ids or their shorthand names.